 But in the end, you need to wake up and live the dream.
 Because those daydreams are nothing compared to the real deal.

-I’ve never been to the filming location of ‘The Beach’ but it surely does like a paradise.
+I’ve never been to the filming location of ‘The Beach’ but it surely does look like a paradise.
 The problem with a discovered paradise, is that it doesn’t stay a paradise for long because of mass tourism.
-Mass tourism already did ruin a lot of trips for me.
-As it won’t let you absorb the impressions as much as when you’re alone.
+Mass tourism won’t let you absorb the impressions as much as when you’re alone.

 ‘The beach’ is perfect to watch and dream at the same time.
 Especially the first part.
 The second part felt like another movie.
 And for the fans among us, Leonardo Di Caprio is acting quite a lot without a t-shirt 😉